 - Dopamine makes you feel good when accomplishing a goal;

 - Serotonin makes you feel grateful for the people who support you;

-- Oxytocin is responsible for love and released when hugging or bonding
+- Oxytocin is responsible for love and is released when hugging or bonding.

 Because of serotonin, Simon Sinek says, we can’t feel a sense of responsibility for the numbers.
 We can only feel a sense of responsibility to the people.

 We can’t feel responsibility to numbers.
 Only to people

 Simon Sinek says that the release of social chemicals is not automatic but can be inhibited through Cortisol if we feel under threat.